codyjrivera/ids-artifact/README.md

 implant the parametrized updates into the SMT query, and the time to run the SMT file.
 The final number reported in the paper is the sum of the time reported for each method with the time for verifying the impact sets of each datastructure.

-Note about static information in Table 2: The lines of LC column counts the total number of lines contained in the local conditions and variations thereof for each datastructure.
-The lines of code column counts assignments, mutations, and recursive calls involving non-ghost data and fields.
-The lines of specification column counts the number of `requires`, `modifies`, and `ensures` clauses in the contract for each method.
-The lines of annotation column counts assignments, mutations, and recursive calls involving ghost data and fields, as well as loop invariants and invocations of the macros `IfNotBr_ThenLC` and `AssertLCAndRemove`.